dutchwebworks/responsive-fragments/README.md

 `<div data-device-wide="/fragments/big-video.html"></div>`

+Of course you can use more of the above HTML tags in the same web page.

 #### Mobile-first

 With a bit of HTML, CSS and MediaQuery creativity you could use these empty `div` -tags to display **mobile-first** content by default.
 And later on have it replaced by `device-tablet` or `device-desktop` category HTML fragments.